Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 ## Public classes and methods
 ### class Contour
-Allow to execute gs:Contour geoprocess from Geoserver
+Allow to execute gs:Contour geoprocess from Geoserver.

 **Methods**